ARBORproject/arborproject.github.io/CONTRIBUTING.md

 ### Inactive / Dormant

-If a project never quite gets off the ground, and no one has time to devote to it, please remove any owners, and add a note that it's  **dormant**--and be welcoming to anyone who eventually does have time in the future.
+If a project never quite gets off the ground, and no one has time to devote to it, please remove any owners, and add the label **Status: Inactive**--and be welcoming to anyone who eventually does have time in the future.

 ### Completed

 A project is considered completed when experiments are done, the data is analyzed, and the results are written up in a report or publication.
-If a project ends with a paper or blog; the owners should prominently note that the project has been **completed**.
+If a project ends with a paper or blog; the owners should prominently note that the project has been completed and add the label **Status: Done**.
 We ask that onwers consider mentioning the ARBOR Project in reports and publications.
 (As a bonus: suggest future work building on the results, to seed new projects!)

 ## Authorship and credit